jupyterhub/repo2docker/docs/source/config_files.rst

 images provide core functionality, compact image sizes, and efficient builds.
 We recommend trying the other configuration files before deciding to use your own Dockerfile.

+Try the ``--appendix`` :ref:`CLI flag <usage-cli>` as a last resort.
+If you still can't achieve your goals, you should create a Dockerfile from scratch to define your image.

+.. note::
    With Dockerfiles, a regular Docker build will be performed.

-.. note::
-    If a Dockerfile is present, all other configuration files will be ignored.
+All other configuration files will be ignored.

-If you're working on an existing project and need the `Dockerfile` escape hatch, you can :ref:`view the generated Dockerfile
-<usage-debugging-with-debug-and-no-build>`.

 See the `Advanced Binder Documentation <https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html>`_ for best-practices with Dockerfiles.